swyxm/lovable/README.md

 ## Usage

-1. Click the LovaBridge icon in the Chrome toolbar
+1. Click the LovaBuddy icon in the Chrome toolbar
 2. Click "Open overlay on page" to launch the main interface
 3. Choose between "Draw" or "Describe" modes:
    - **Draw**: Use the drawing canvas to sketch your idea